-In his spare time, Christian enjoys playing bass guitar in several local rock groups and enjoys outdoor activities such as hiking, biking, canoeing, and kayaking.
+In his spare time, Christian enjoys playing bass guitar and enjoys outdoor activities such as hiking, biking, canoeing, and kayaking.

 Steve has over 20 years of experience in hydrogeology and water resources engineering.
 A Michigan native, he grew up enjoying Midwestern lakes, streams and forests.
 His understanding of northern landscapes was deepened through graduate research on an Alaskan glacier and Wisconsin trout streams.
 Two years at the U.S. Environmental Protection Agency in Washington, DC developed his interest in the connections between urban planning, water resources and public health.
 Steve is former president of the American Water Resources Association Wisconsin Section and is active on University of Wisconsin research and geologic mapping advisory committees.
 He joined MARS in 2004.